 There is almost always only one young born at a time.
 The young are very helpless as their wings aren't fully developed yet.
 They rely on milk from their mother to help them grow and thrive until the wings do develop.
 Once those wings are strong enough for flight, the bats are going to have to find their own food supplies.

 There is little reason to evict bats from buildings where they are not causing a nuisance.
-However, bats should be prevented from entering human living quarters.
-This can be accomplished by inspecting the inside of a building for small openings through which bats could enter.
-All openings connecting the attic or other roosting areas to inside living quarters should be sealed, although entry points on the outside of the building should be left open, allowing bats to exit.
+However, they should be prevented from entering human living quarters.
+This can be accomplished by inspecting the inside of a building for small openings through which they could enter.
+All openings connecting the attic or other roosting areas to inside living quarters should be sealed, although entry points on the outside of the building should be left open, allowing them to exit.
 Draft-guards should be placed beneath doors to attics; electrical and plumbing holes should be filled with steel wool, caulking or weatherstripping.
 Bats have small teeth for eating insects; they do not gnaw through wood or other building materials like rodents.
 Caulking, flashing, screening or insulation can be used to seal most openings on the inside.
 Expanding urethane foam products should not be used to seal cracks where bats are active, because they can become caught in it.
-Caulk should also be applied early in the day so that it has time to dry before bats emerge in the evening.
+Caulk should also be applied early in the day so that it has time to dry before these nocturnal animals emerge in the evening.

 Bats sometimes enter buildings through openings on smooth surfaces of exterior walls or through louvers.
 In such cases, plastic or lightweight, flexible netting with 1/6 inch (0.4 cm) mesh or smaller, should be secured to the building along the top and sides of the opening as shown in the diagram.
-It should extend 18 to 24 inches (46 to 61 cm) below the bottom edge of the opening and should remain in place for a minimum of five to seven days to ensure all bats have exited.
+It should extend 18 to 24 inches (46 to 61 cm) below the bottom edge of the opening and should remain in place for a minimum of five to seven days to ensure all of them have exited.
 Then, openings should be permanently sealed with silicone caulking, caulk backing rod, hardware cloth, or heavy-duty netting.
 In some cases, sealing may require repair or replacement of old, deteriorated wood.
-When bats are using multiple openings to exit and enter, exclusion material should be placed on each opening unless it can be determined with certainty that all areas used by the bats are connected.
+When they are using multiple openings to exit and enter, exclusion material should be placed on each opening unless it can be determined with certainty that all areas used by the bats are connected.
 If so, some openings can be sealed as described above, and netting can be placed over the openings used by the most bats.
-Even when all roosting areas are connected, bats will sometimes refuse to use alternative exits.
+Even when all roosting areas are connected, they will sometimes refuse to use alternative exits.
 In this case, exclusion material must be installed over all exits.
-After this has been done, watch to make sure the bats are able to exit safely.
+After this has been done, watch to make sure they are able to exit safely.
 If they do not appear to be exiting, or appear to be having trouble doing so, make adjustments or add new valves as needed.

 There are a number of situations in which tubes work best as bat exclusion devices.
-Examples include openings used by bats on buildings constructed from materials that do not create smooth exterior walls, such as those found on brick or stone houses, and log cabins.
+Examples include openings they use on buildings constructed from materials that do not create smooth exterior walls, such as those found on brick or stone houses, and log cabins.
 Tubes also work best for holes located at corners where walls meet and on horizontal surfaces such as soffits.
 Exclusion tubes should have a 2-inch (5 cm) diameter and be approximately 10 inches (25.4 cm) in length.
 Exclusion devices can be made from PVC pipe or flexible plastic tubing.
 According to Laura Finn of Fly by Night, Inc., empty caulking tubes work well for this purpose.
 When using caulking tubes, both ends must be cut out.
 Use of a flexible plastic tube makes it easy to either squeeze one end of the tube so that it fits into a crevice, or cut one end of the tube into flaps that can be fit over an opening and stapled, nailed, or taped to the building.